 Files Uploaded to a Subdirectory Aren't Detected

-Unfortunately this is a current limitation of our integration with Dropbox, we only detect files that are dropped directly in the specified folder when setting up the zap.
-So if a new upload creates a folder and puts a file in it, the zap won't be triggered.
+Unfortunately, this is a current limitation of our integration with Dropbox.
+Zapier only detects files that are dropped directly in the specified folder when setting up the Zap.
+So if a new upload creates a folder and puts a file in it, the Zap won't be triggered.

 Folder contains more entries than file_limit (4000)

 Right now, you can only watch for new files in a Dropbox folder if the folder has less than 4000 items in it.
-You'll receive a hard-error from Dropbox (and the Zap will not work) as soon as you go over this limit.
-We're working on increasing this though.
+You'll receive a hard error from Dropbox (and the Zap will not work) as soon as you exceed this limit.
+We're working on increasing this, though.

 Stuck in Upload Loop